jcierocki/financial-econometrics-R/README.md

 We're now going to calibrate and estimate ARIMA model using the iterative algorithm proposed by *Rob Hyndman (2008)*.
 We will disable the drift, set the order of differentiation (*d*) at 1, and the initial *p* and *q* values at 7 and 0, as we expect that the ARIMA(7,1,0) would best fits the data.
+The dataset is enough large (3908 observations), so we will use AIC information criteria instead of AICc.